 Fidelity uses sophisticated security measures to protect our customers.
-We also make many additional security tools available for customers to utilize, including two-factor authentication and transaction alerts.
+We also make many additional security tools available for customers to utilize, including 2-factor authentication and transaction alerts.
 Of course, we also provide a Customer Protection Guarantee for fraudulent activity.
 Make sure to visit Fidelity's online customer security site to explore some of these features, and learn more about what Fidelity is doing to help keep your assets safe.

 Next steps to consider